 “I am coming with you.
 If the Grackle is coming in, we need to get the Gnat off as quickly as possible.
 I will explain the plan on the way,” said Hemi.

-Hemi had Shakes swap places with him, and standing down in the Gnat received the heavy explosive units that a straining Gregory and Shakes lowered down to him.
-After that, it was only a matter of minutes to pass down all the remaining odds and ends into the smaller boat.
+Hemi had Shakes swap places with him, and standing down in the Gnat he received the heavy explosive units that a straining Gregory and Shakes lowered down to him.
+After that, it took only a matter of minutes to pass down all the remaining odds and ends into the smaller boat.

 With everything aboard, Shakes climbed down and joined Hemi in the Gnat.